DevNet Lab 17 -- Automated testing with pyATS and Genie

 : SSH along with the key exchange group expected by the router

-Finally, we are ready to run the `genie create` command:
+Finally, you are ready to run the `genie create` command:

 ```bash